RaffLab/PeCoS/README.md

 email: isaacwongsiushing@gmail.com

 ## Publication
-The script was originally reported in and should be cited from 'Aydogan, Steinacker et al., 2019'.
+The script was originally reported in and should be cited from "Aydogan, Steinacker et al., 2019".

 ## Acknowledgements
 - Thomas Steinacker for kickstarting the project, providing the theoretical perspectives of PeCoS, reviewing this documentation, and testing the code